 - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses.
 Then, 10% of the remaining amount shall be set aside as legal reserve until the legal reserve equals the total capital stock balance and the Company shall appropriate or reverse special reserve when necessary.
 The appropriation of the remainder along with beginning unappropriated earnings is the accumulated distributable earnings for shareholders.
 When distributing by issuing new shares, the distribution shall be proposed by the Board of Directors and resolved by the shareholders. - B. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
 When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - C. The Company's dividend policy is adopted taking into consideration the Company's financial structure, future capital expenditures, future cash flows and assurance of the Company's competitiveness in the market.
-In accordance with the dividend policy, cash dividends shall account for at least 10% of the total dividends distributed. - D. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the balance of the reserve exceeds 25% of the Company's paid-in capital. - E. On August 12, 2021, the shareholders resolved the distribution of dividends from capital surplus in the amount of \$141,181.
-On June 21, 2022, the shareholders resolved the distribution of dividends from 2021 earnings in the amount of \$287,582 at \$1 (in dollars) per share. - F. For the information relating to employees' compensation and directors' and supervisors' remuneration, refer to Note 6(27). - G.The Group disposed equity instruments at fair value through other comprehensive income, thus adjusting retained earnings amounting to \$261,773.
-Relevant information is provided in Note 6(3).
+In accordance with the dividend policy, cash dividends shall account for at least 10% of the total dividends distributed.

-(21) Other equity items
+- D. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the balance of the reserve exceeds 25% of the Company's paid-in capital. - E. On June 21, 2022, the shareholders resolved the distribution of dividends from 2021 earnings in the amount of \$287,582.
+On June 28, 2023, the shareholders resolved the distribution of dividends from 2022 earnings in the amount of \$129,396 at \$0.45 (in dollars) per share. - F. For the information relating to employees' compensation and directors' and supervisors' remuneration, refer to Note 6(27). - G. For the year ended December 31, 2022, the Group disposed equity instruments at fair value through other comprehensive income, thus adjusting retained earnings amounting to \$261,773.
+Relevant information is provided in Note 6(3). - (21) Other equity items